What is a Business Succession Plan?

 How an Experienced California Estate Planning Attorney Can Help

 If you’re seeking assistance for your California estate plan, and you own a business, having a knowledgeable California estate planning attorney to help you integrate your estate plan with business succession planning is a very positive step.
 Attorney Mark Gullotta has been helping Californians plan for their futures for more than fifteen years.
 Mark believes in proactive estate planning to help eliminate the unexpected and ensure your loved ones are always well taken care of.
 Mark offers upfront pricing, a comfortable estate planning experience, and answers to your questions every step of the way.
-California estate planning attorney Mark Gullotta serves San Bruno, California and San Mateo County.
+Burlingame estate planning attorney Mark Gullotta serves San Bruno, California and San Mateo County.
 If you have a business to protect and need to integrate business planning into your overall estate plan, contact Mark Gullotta today